calda/calstephens.tech/_posts/2018-08-18-my-summer-at-apple.md

 {% include photoswipe.html images=page.xcodeproj max-height=300 %}

-After a few days of onboarding and getting a copy of the mythical *Xcode.xcodeproj* <sup><a href="#[2]">[2]</a></sup>, I hit the ground running.
+After a few days of onboarding and getting a copy of the mythical *Xcode.xcodeproj*, I hit the ground running.
 Xcode is *by far* the largest single codebase I've ever worked with.
 Compared to relatively modern iOS codebases by [Airbnb](/blog/my-summer-at-airbnb.html) or [MailChimp](/blog/my-semester-at-mailchimp.html), Xcode is a behemoth of Cocoa artistry that draws its lineage from the original [1992](https://en.wikipedia.org/wiki/NeXTSTEP#cite_ref-14) NeXTSTEP Project Builder and Interface Builder.
 That's *atleast* a few years older than I am.
-It's hard to say how much, if any, of the original code is still floating around, but the [core concepts](https://www.youtube.com/watch?v=dl0CbKYUFTY) are still there. <sup><a href="#[3]">[3]</a></sup>
+It's hard to say how much, if any, of the original code is still floating around, but the [core concepts](https://www.youtube.com/watch?v=dl0CbKYUFTY) are still there. <sup><a href="#[2]">[2]</a></sup>

 One of the small bits I got to work on was a new improvement to the Memory Graph Debugger.
 As it turns out, if you find something interesting in your app's memory graph, you can actually *export a .memgraph file*.
 This is super useful for filing comprehensive bug reports (like radars), since it contains the entire memory dump of your process.
-They also come will all sorts of great information about the process, like its version, uptime, total memory footprint, binary architecture, etc. <sup><a href="#[4]">[4]</a></sup>
+They also come will all sorts of great information about the process, like its version, uptime, total memory footprint, binary architecture, etc. <sup><a href="#[3]">[3]</a></sup>

 Even though this information was included in memgraph files, it never actually got displayed anywhere in Xcode.
 I banged on this problem a bit during my first few weeks, and now all of this info is shown as a part of the Document Inspector!
 This feature first shipped in Xcode 10 beta 3. 🎉